jlyonsmith/mongo-bongo/README.md

 ```

 Restores the database, dropping any existing tables.
 You can set the `admin` and `user` users with `bongo` as above if needed, or just copy over the `credentials.json` file manually.

+## Other

+The tool generates cryptographically strong 16 character alphanumeric passwords that should not give any problems when used on the command line or in URI's.

+The `bongo mongo` command reads the `mongod.conf` file as YAML and rewrites it _stripping any comments_  If comments in the `.conf` file are important to you then please submit a pull request to add that functionality.